Who was Paul and how did he become a big name in Christian doctrine?

 And he said:

 But doesn’t this fly in the face of Jesus’ actions?
-Three days after the crucifixion, when Jesus makes his comeback, he doesn’t appear first to Peter or even to one of the other 12 men.
-He appears to a woman, Mary Magdalene, and sends her on a mission to,
+Three days after the crucifixion, when Jesus makes his comeback, he doesn’t appear to Peter nor to anyone of the other 12 men.
+He appears first to a woman, Mary Magdalene, and sends her on a mission: